profiseedev/kubernetes/README.md

 	#get settings.yaml from the secret its stored in
 	kubectl get secret profisee-settings -o jsonpath="{.data.Settings\.yaml}" | base64 --decode > Settings.yaml
 	helm install profiseeplatform profisee/profisee-platform --values Settings.yaml --set licenseFileData=PastedBase64LicenseString

+## Scale to more than one container

+	#this will add another pod (container) to have two servers that are completely load balanced
+	kubectl scale sts profisee --replicas=2

 # Debug with Lens